 Dr. Mustapha Beydoun is the Vice President and Chief Operating Officer of the Houston Advanced Research Center (HARC).
 He is responsible for directing, administering, and coordinating the operations of HARC, including its LEED Platinum Zero Energy HQ building, in support of the organization’s strategic and administrative goals.
-His research interests are in the areas of air quality, vehicle emissions, urban planning and growth management, renewable energy, and energy efficiency.
+His research interests are in the areas of air quality, vehicle emissions and electrification, industrial development, urban planning and growth management, renewable energy, and energy efficiency.
 Dr. Beydoun has led multi-disciplinary and multi-institutional teams addressing complex sustainability, environmental, climate, energy, waste management, technology, manufacturing, regulatory, and security issues both in the U.S. and internationally.

-Prior to joining HARC, Dr. Beydoun worked for Abu Dhabi Ports (in the UAE) from 2008 to 2016 on the Khalifa Industrial Zone Abu Dhabi (Kizad) development.
-Kizad is a mega-scale industrial development with large chemicals, metals, paper & packaging, fabrication, and food manufacturing clusters, along with warehousing and logistics facilities.
+Prior to joining HARC, Dr. Beydoun worked for Abu Dhabi Ports (in the UAE) from 2008 to 2016 on the Khalifa Industrial Zone Abu Dhabi (KIZAD) development.
+KIZAD is an integrated mega-scale industrial development with large chemicals, metals, paper & packaging, fabrication, and food manufacturing clusters, along with warehousing and logistics facilities.
 It covers an area of over 160 square miles and serves as a critical component of Abu Dhabi’s economic diversification strategy.
-He led Kizad’s environmental, health and safety, security, and regulations and compliance initiatives.
+He led KIZAD’s environmental, health and safety, security, and regulations and compliance initiatives.

 Dr. Beydoun holds a Doctorate in City and Regional Planning from The Ohio State University with specializations in environmental and energy planning.
-Prior degrees include a Master of Urban and Regional Planning from Florida Atlantic University and a Bachelor of Arts from the University of Florida.
+Prior degrees include a Master of Urban and Regional Planning from Florida Atlantic University and a bachelor’s degree from the University of Florida.
 He serves on the Sustainability Committee of the Greater Houston Partnership and the Regional Air Quality Planning Advisory Committee (RAQPAC) of the Houston-Galveston Area Council (H-GAC).
 Dr. Beydoun is a member of the Board of Directors of Air Alliance Houston and Texas Innovates.

 HARC's 2019 Annual Report highlights the successes of the organization and is the result of ongoing partnerships and innovative collaborations.
 Thank you to our supporters, especially our partners and the funders that make HARC’s work possible.